elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 ** (MatchError) no match of right hand side value: <<0, 1, 2, 3>>
 ```

-Note each entry in the binary pattern is expected to match exactly 8 bits.
-If we want to match on a binary of unknown size, it is possible by using the binary modifier at the end of the pattern:
+Note that each entry in the binary pattern is expected to match exactly 8 bits.
+If we want to match on a binary of unknown size, we can use the `binary` modifier at the end of the pattern:

 ```iex
 iex> <<0, 1, x :: binary>> = <<0, 1, 2, 3>>